rotating-roles/templates/README.md

 * It can be tiring to be in charge of everything all the time.
 Managers understand.
 Team members may suddenly feel more empathy and compassion once they realize that leading a meeting requires significant effort.
-* Better knowledge about the code base to be able to review the changes.

 ## 🏃 Agile lead
-As we participate in our agile methodology technique, be it scrum or kanban, we should have someone to be in charge.
+As we participate in our agile methodology technique, be it scrum, kanban, or anything else, we should have someone to be in charge.
 This role can be very similar to the Meeting lead.
 We are keeping it separate here so we can clearly distinguish between agile development methodology and just running meetings.

 ### Responsible for
 * The team sticks to all the agile ceremonies as they are defined.
-* Coordinate with the meeting lead are be one.
+* Coordinate with the meeting lead or be one.
 * Make sure everyone has the capacity to work on their tasks.
 * Assist people who are struggling in their assignments.
 * Volunteer if possible for i.e. research, testing, or reaching out to